 The nation's current missile tracking and discrimination sensor capabilities, in contrast to the missile warning and detection sensor capabilities, reside almost entirely on Earth, either on the ground or at sea.
-Given our understanding of why we placed the missile warning and https://www.lockheedmartin.com/en-us/products/sbirs.html.

-33 Courtney Albon, "Space-Based Infrared satellite launch to complete missile warning system," C4ISRnet, August 3, 2022, available at https://www.c4isrnet.com/battlefield-tech/space/2022/08/03/spacebased-infrared-system-satellite-launch-to-complete-missile-warningsystem/.
-See also US Air Force, Fact Sheet: Space Based InfraRed System, May 2019, at https://www.af.mil/About-Us/Factdetection sensors in space, where there is the advantage of global persistent coverage in closer proximity to the threat missile (which frequently travels through space), it is striking that the United States still relies on its Earth-bound sensor assets for the tracking function.
-The U.S. has the ability, according to Missile Defense Agency (MDA) Director Vice Admiral Hill, within today's terrestrial sensor architecture to "see and track some of these threats depending on where they are, [but] space makes it better for us."34 Using C2BMC, the warfighter is able to fuse all existing space-, land- and sea-based sensors, to build tracks and fill in gaps, as will be described below.
+Given our understanding of why we placed the missile warning and detection sensors in space, where there is the advantage of global persistent coverage in closer proximity to the threat missile (which frequently travels through space), it is striking that the United States still relies on its Earth-bound sensor assets for the threat missile tracking function.
+The U.S. has the ability, according to former Missile Defense Agency (MDA) Director Vice Admiral Hill, within today's terrestrial sensor architecture to "see and track some of these threats depending on where they are, [but] space makes it better for us."26 dailies/smd/2022/08/12/missile-defense-agency-priorities-includehypersonics-guam-hill-says/.